What to Write in a Dissertation Introduction

 4. The research and the objectives

 - Firstly, treat aims and objectives are different things.
-Customarily, you must already have made this distinction at the proposal stage for the immediate room of the research project, so putting them in your dissertation introduction is just a matter of organisation and clarity.
+Customarily, you must already have made this distinction at the proposal stage for the immediate room of the research project, so putting them in your dissertation abstract is just a matter of organisation and clarity.
 Generally, a dissertation project has an overall aim.
 Remember to state this aim directly.

 Four qualities you need to heed when designing research objectives.